chanzz0/chanzz0/README.md

 # 👋 Hi there

-I am [Chänzz](https://chanzz0.github.io), an undergraduate student.
+I am [Aaron Chan](https://chanzz0.github.io), an undergraduate student.

 - 🌱 I’m currently learning Go and Rust.
 - 🤔 I often use Python3 to write programs about cryptographic algorithms (related to my undergraduate thesis).